 Ho-oh waits at a fixed spot in this game.
 Head to Ultra Space Wilds for a one-time encounter.
 No random spawns or encounter rates involved — it's a set battle at a known location.

-Ho-oh is a Legendary Pokemon rated S-Tier on our tier list.
+Ho-oh is a Legendary Pokemon rated S-Tier.
 At 680 BST, it hits hard.
 It excels as a wallbreaker.
 Base 154 Sp.
 Def stands out.

 Ho-oh's biggest threats include Aerodactyl (Rock), Gyarados (Water), and Raikou (Electric), all carrying super-effective STAB moves.
 Aerodactyl is the most dangerous since Rock moves deal 4x damage.
 Ho-oh has enough bulk to absorb a hit, but don't push the matchup.
 Pivot to a teammate that resists.